ViaScientific/vfoundry-training/metadata-geo_tutorial.md

 * Note: 'biosamp' is the name of the Biosamples collection.
 All details listed in `All Collections` tab.
 ```

-12. Insert new columns by clicking the plus button at the top left.
+12. Insert new columns into Biosamples collection by clicking the plus button at the top left.

 | New Column Name      | New Column Label       |
 | :----:      |    :----:              |